Nuclear power in Australia: 2010s

-In the lead-up to the 2014 South Australian election, Business SA proposed the establishment of a nuclear industry to enhance the state's economic growth.
+In the lead-up to the 2014 South Australian state election, Business SA proposed the establishment of a nuclear industry to enhance the state's economic growth.

 In December 2014, Australian Prime Minister Tony Abbott told the ABC that he was open to considering a proposal for a nuclear power project for Australia should one be made.
 He said that proponents of such a project should not expect to receive a government subsidy and that "if it's going to happen, it's going to happen because it's economically feasible."
 He also described nuclear energy as "the one absolutely proven way of generating emissions-free baseload power."

 In January 2015 an open letter was addressed to environmental organisations and signed by seventy-five distinguished climate science experts, including twenty-seven Australian-based academics, endorsing the findings of a peer-reviewed article which quantified the potential climate and biodiversity benefits of nuclear energy.

 In February 2015 South Australian Premier Jay Weatherill announced that a Royal Commission would be held to investigate South Australia's future role in the nuclear fuel cycle.
 Kevin Scarce, former Governor of South Australia, retired Rear Admiral of the Royal Australian Navy and current Chancellor of the University of Adelaide, was appointed Commissioner.
-A final report of the commission's findings was published in May 2016 which recommended that several currently existing legislative constraints be repealed.
+A final report of the commission's findings was published in May 2016 which recommended that several existing legislative constraints be repealed.

 In June 2016 Australia joined the Generation IV International Forum.

 In June 2017, former Prime Minister Tony Abbott acknowledged fellow former Prime Minister Bob Hawke's support for expanding the nuclear industry in Australia and asserted that the "Australian Labor government under Premier Jay Weatherill would like to develop new industries to supplement the uranium mine at Roxby Downs.
 Why not have a nuclear submarine servicing facility in that state – and the industries that would inevitably spin-off?"

 In November 2017, Senator Cory Bernardi presented the Nuclear Fuel Cycle (Facilitation) Bill in the Senate.
 The bill is intended to repeal prohibitions preventing the future establishment of nuclear power in Australia and the further processing of uranium and spent nuclear fuel.
-It is the 6th oldest bill still currently before the senate as of 10 October 2019.
+It is the sixth-oldest bill still currently before the Senate as of 10 October 2019.

-In 2019 the federal government held an inquiry into nuclear power.
+In 2019, the Federal Government held an inquiry into nuclear power.
 It recommended that the ban be removed for advanced nuclear reactors.

-On 6 June 2019 the state of NSW began an inquiry on the Uranium Mining and Nuclear Facilities (Prohibitions) Repeal Bill 2019.
+On 6 June 2019 the state of New South Wales began an inquiry on the Uranium Mining and Nuclear Facilities (Prohibitions) Repeal Bill 2019.

 On 14 August 2019 the state of Victoria launched an inquiry into Australia's nuclear prohibition.